meghaapunniya/frigate/README.md

 \[English\] | [简体中文](https://github.com/blakeblackshear/frigate/blob/dev/README_CN.md)

-A complete and local NVR designed for [Home Assistant](https://www.home-assistant.io) with AI object detection.
+A complete and local NVR designed for [Home Assistant](https://www.home-assistant.io) with AI-powered object detection.
 Uses OpenCV and Tensorflow to perform realtime object detection locally for IP cameras.

 Use of a GPU or AI accelerator such as a [Google Coral](https://coral.ai/products/) or [Hailo](https://hailo.ai/) is highly recommended.
 AI accelerators will outperform even the best CPUs with very little overhead.